-- Next, when you can, try and buy organic fruits and vegetables.
+If it is organic, it is better: Next, when you can, try and buy organic fruits and vegetables.
 I know they are on the higher side of the price but so is the long-term medication cost, when your immunity is compromised.
 According to EWG (Environmental Working Group) they listed these 12 items that have the most amount of pesticides, so if not all you should definitely try and replace these with the organic: Strawberries, Spinach, Nectarines, Apples, Peaches, Grapes, Cherries, Pears, Tomato, Celery, Sweet Bell pepper and potatoes, unless you like a little pesticide served in your dish.

-- Lastly, when buying canned or manufactured items as they cannot always be completely avoided, make it a rule to avoid anything and everything which has hydrogenated fats (trans fats) and or fructose corn syrup on the label.
+Label! not on my table: A basic rule to apply is to avoid things with labels, however, we have aisles of canned and frozen products.
+Always remember frozen is better than canned when coursing through these.
+When buying canned or manufactured items as they cannot always be completely avoided, make it a rule to avoid anything and everything which has hydrogenated fats (trans fats) and or fructose corn syrup on the label.
 These are an absolute no-no if you are aiming to be healthy.

 Health is a conscious choice, one that you must keep at, but it gets easier once you accustom yourself.
 Be a little mindful initially and you will become The Gladiator in the food arena.